London 601-700

 A

-between Charles Taylor Ballard of London, druggist, now of Southampton,
+(Salisbury), between Charles Taylor Ballard of London, druggist, now of

-Charles Ballard of New Windsor, Berkshire, gent, Thomas Brown and William
+Southampton, Charles Ballard of New Windsor, Berkshire, gent, Thomas Brown

-vellum.
+on vellum.
 Condition: Good.
 Characteristics: Signatures and seals.
-Document size
+Document

 Ballard |